jmasom/ape/README.md

 # ape

-An wxcuse for me to learn about context-sensitive syntax disguised as a random word generator.
+An excuse to learn about context-sensitive syntax disguised as a random word generator.